Briard

 Interesting facts about the Briard

-Both Napoleon Bonaparte and Thomas Jefferson owned Briards, with Jefferson receiving his as a diplomatic gift while serving as ambassador to France
+Both Napoleon Bonaparte and Thomas Jefferson owned Briards.
+Jefferson was so impressed while serving as ambassador to France that he brought them back to America, as did the Marquis de Lafayette.

 FAQ

-You can expect to pay at least $1,500-$2,500 for a Briard puppy from a reputable Australian breeder, though prices can vary significantly based on the breeder's reputation and the puppy's lineage.
-Remember to factor in ongoing costs like grooming, quality food, and veterinary care for a large breed.
+You can expect to pay between $3,000 and $4,500 AUD for a Briard puppy from a reputable, ANKC-registered Australian breeder.
+Prices can vary based on the breeder's reputation and the puppy's lineage.
+Remember to factor in ongoing costs like grooming, quality food, and pet insurance for a large breed.

 Briards can make excellent family pets for the right household.
 They're intelligent, loyal, and brave dogs who form strong bonds with their families.
 However, they need families who can provide extensive socialisation, consistent positive training, daily exercise, and close companionship.
 They're particularly good with children but may try to herd them during play.